selftaught/hugo-hildebrand/README.md

 `hugo new content about.md`

-### Add a project to your portfolio
+### Add a project page or link

 `hugo new content projects/hello-world.md`

 Projects can either be a page with markdown or a link to an external page.
 Both require creating a project with the command above.
-To link to an external page, set `externalUrl` in the front-matter of the project .md file.
+To link to an external page after creating a project, set `externalUrl` in the front-matter of the project .md file.

-### Add a job experience to your portfolio
+### Add a job experience

 `hugo new content experience/company-job-title.md`